-Curling up in front of a roaring fire while watching a white, fluffy blanket of snow coat the ground outside gives the winter season a magical air, but the cold air seeping in from that lovely winter scene can be absolutely brutal.
-Dry winter air leeches moisture, leaving your skin as dry and cracked as a salt flat and your sinuses as parched as the Sahara in summer.
+Curling up in front of a roaring fire while watching a white, fluffy blanket of snow coat the ground outside can make winter feel magical, but the cold air seeping in from that lovely scene can be absolutely brutal.
+Cold winter air pulls away moisture, leaving your skin as dry and cracked as a salt flat and your sinuses as parched as the Sahara in summer.
 Dry air also contributes to that jarring static shock that practically propels you across the room every time you pet the cat.

 There's a reason why you get so sweaty in the summer, and it's not just from the heat.
-Warmer air holds more moisture than cooler air.
+Warm air holds more moisture than cold air.

-In the winter, the cold air that seeps into your home from the outside has a lower humidity -- meaning that it carries very little moisture.
+In the winter, the cold air that seeps into your home from outside has a lower humidity, meaning it carries very little moisture.
 You crank up the heat inside your house, which adds warmth but doesn't increase the amount of moisture in the air.

-Because wintertime humidity is so low, what little moisture that is around is quickly sucked up into the air.
+Because of low humidity during winter, the little moisture that's around is quickly sucked up into the air.
 Moisture also evaporates from your body, leaving your skin, nose, and throat parched.

-Because your nose needs gooey mucus to trap viruses and other icky invaders before they can get you sick, dry nostrils can also make you more vulnerable to colds, sinus infections, and the flu.
-That's especially a problem in winter, when bacteria and viruses can tend to linger longer in the dry air after someone coughs or sneezes.
+Because your nose needs mucus to trap viruses and other invaders before they can get you sick, dry nostrils can also make you more vulnerable to colds, sinus infections, and the flu.
+That's especially a problem in winter, as bacteria and viruses can stay longer in the dry air after someone coughs or sneezes.